Arcify/ARC-AGI-Solver/README.md

 ## Repository layout

-- `solver/` – Python package containing the core modules used for dataset handling, model definition, training and evaluation.
+- `solver/` – Python package containing the core modules used for dataset handling, model definition, training, evaluation and the program synthesis DSL.
 - `tests/` – Basic tests to ensure the project loads correctly.
 - `requirements.txt` – Python dependencies.